 Serotonin, meanwhile, is a neurotransmitter associated with memory and learning.
 Researchers believe it plays a part in the regeneration of brain cells, which has been linked to easing depression.
 An imbalance in serotonin levels results in an increase in anger, anxiety, depression and panic.
 Norepinephrine helps moderate your mood by controlling stress and anxiety.”

 These chemicals are incredibly important because they are affecting your emotions, and, as we’ve seen, your emotions are affecting everything else.
 Therefore, if you balance your brain chemicals (through meditation, exercise, and diet), you will start to feel better.

 15: Let go of perfectionism

 When you are too focused on perfection, you will feel stuck in life.
 Once you let go, you become a free-spirited person.

 When we are too focused on being perfect, it is usually a cover-up.
 We feel shameful about something.
 We fail to accept a part of ourselves.
 So we cover it up with a million imagined ways in which we are perfect, even though we are all beautifully flawed human beings.

 Perfectionists feel stuck because they are:

 - Too concerned about their looks

-- They fail to accept (and work on (weaknesses)
+- They fail to accept weaknesses and work on them

 - They pretend they are someone they are not (an imagined, more “perfect” version of themselves)

 - Unable to relax and have fun

-Let go off perfectionism and you will stop feeling trapped in life.
+Let go of perfectionism and you will stop feeling trapped in life.

 16: Focus on a different goal

 When we obsess over one goal in life, we sometimes feel trapped, as though our entire being revolves around that one goal.

 When we change goals we change our perspective.
 This makes us look at life in a new way, and that change of perspective creates freedom of spirit.